-Fly tipping, graffiti and broken glass are dealt with on a response basis and are dealt with immediately, as this has been found to be the most effective way of preventing an escalation or recurrence of the problem.
+Fly tipping, graffiti and broken glass are dealt with immediately, as this has been found to be the most effective way of preventing an escalation or recurrence of the problem.

-In all three Green Flag gardens, Friends Groups are actively involved in assisting with litter picking.
+Friends Groups are actively involved in assisting with litter picking across our sites.